upros/tls-pok/draft-ietf-emu-bootstrapped-tls.md

 Trust on the part of the client is based on successful completion of the TLS 1.3 handshake using the EPSK derived from the BSK.
 This proves to the client that the server knows its BSK public key.
 In addition, the client assumes that knowledge of its BSK public key is not widely disseminated and therefore any server that proves knowledge of its BSK public key is the appropriate server from which to receive provisioning, for instance via {{?RFC7170}}. [duckling] describes a security model for this type of "imprinting".

-An attack on the bootstrapping method which substitutes the public key of a corrupted device for the public key of an honest device can result in the TLS sever on-boarding and trusting the corrupted device.
+An attack on the bootstrapping method which substitutes the public key of a rogue device for the public key of an honest device can result in the TLS sever on-boarding and trusting the rogue device.

 If an adversary has knowledge of the bootstrap public key, the adversary may be able to make the client bootstrap against the adversary's network.
 For example, if an adversary intercepts and scans QR labels on clients, and the adversary can force the client to connect to its server, then the adversary can complete the TLS-POK handshake with the client and the client will connect to the adversary's server.
 Since physical possession implies ownership, there is nothing to prevent a stolen device from being on-boarded.